 What are keywords?

-Keywords are the words and phrases that people are typing into Google.
+When it comes to pay-per-click online advertising, keywords are the words and phrases that people are typing into Google.
 You get to pick which searches will trigger your ad to come up.

 After all, if your ad is about buying people’s houses, you wouldn’t want it coming up when someone searches for “funny cat photos” would you?
 That wouldn’t make sense.
 That person isn’t looking for what you offer.
 Even if they clicked your ad for some reason, they wouldn’t be likely to take any kind of action on your site because that’s not what they wanted.
 Clearly, you want your ad to come up when someone searches for something relevant to what you’re offering.